-Not only can the addict or a person with mental illness relapse - but also the family member(s) can relapse on old ways of rescuing and enabling the addict Family members can also relapse on old ways of rescuing & enabling the addict.
+Not only can the addict or a person with mental illness relapse - but also the family member(s) can relapse on old ways of rescuing and enabling the addict

-- 2. The relapse process does not only involve the act of taking drug/alcohol rather it is a progression that creates an overwhelming need for using or addictive behavior. - 3.
-Even good-intended patient with a good Aftercare plan can relapse after treatment (75 % relapses occur during the first 12-months post-treatment). - 4.
-Relapse is neither random re-occurrence of disease nor a mystery there are typical signs of relapse process (the presence of change and subsequent stress and "something missing/lacking in a recovery program). - 5.
-Families can relapse too into attitudes and behaviors practiced during loved one's active addiction (enabling, rescuing, anger, resentments, criticism, lack of self-care). - 6.
-Families cannot prevent or manage the addict's relapse; however, they can prevent/manage their own relapse and that way they are more equipped not to enable the addict's relapse. - 7.
-Families can contribute to the addict's relapse process. - 8.
-Research shows that families who work together in recovery, have greater success.
+- 1 The relapse process does not only involve the act of taking drug/alcohol rather it is a progression that creates an overwhelming need for using or addictive behavior. - 2 Even good-intention patients with a good Aftercare plan can relapse after treatment (75 % re-lapses occur during the first 12-months post-treatment). - 3 Relapse is neither random re-occurrence of disease nor a mystery there are typical signs of relapse process (the presence of change and subsequent stress and "something missing/lacking in a recovery program). - Family members can also relapse on old ways of rescuing and enabling the addict.

+- 4 Families can relapse too into attitudes and behaviors practiced during loved one's active addiction (enabling, rescuing, anger, resentments, criticism, lack of self-care). - 5 Families cannot prevent or manage the addict's relapse; however, they can prevent/manage their own relapse and that way they are more equipped not to enable the addict's relapse. - 6 Families can contribute to the addict's relapse process. - 7 Research shows that families who work together in recovery have greater success.